Volunteer with UCRRA

 - to be dependability when assigned a Volunteer task.

 There are many perks to volunteering with UCRRA!
-Volunteers gain an official certificate of completion after the (free) 25-hour training program, which is great for any emerging professional to add to their resume.
+The official certificate of completion is great for any emerging professional to add community service and credibility to their resume.
 Our volunteers gain professional leadership skills through an immersive training that helps prepare for experiences in public speaking and educating in diverse community settings.
-Last but not least, our volunteers have fun at local festivals and events with the new friends they make by joining a community of neighbors united by their desire to build a more sustainable community!
+Volunteers can find personal satisfaction in helping their community to understand environmental issues and spread awareness of the local solutions, improve the quality and consistency of community recycling practices, enhance soil health and climate resiliency through composting and food sustainability, and think differently about “waste” and the local circular economy.
+Last but not least, our volunteers join a network of neighbors united by their desire to build a more sustainable community!

 Interested persons should review the Volunteer Description and the current MCR Class Schedule linked below.
 Then, complete a Volunteer Application and indicate if you’d like to be considered for the “fast track” or if you’d like to work towards the full Certification.